A big part of van life is learning how to stealth camp without getting caught.

 Hotel Parking Lots

 It’s easy to blend in when stealth camping in hotel parking lots.
-While we haven’t tried this ourselves, other van lifers report success parking overnight at hotels.
+While we haven’t tried this ourselves, other van lifers report success with a stealth camping spot at hotels.
 Often, if you pull in late, the staff won’t be walking around making sure vehicles are legit.

 Church Parking Lots